 12. Test Security Investigations.
-As part of its efforts to protect the fairness of the ACT exam and the integrity of ACT scores, ACT may conduct investigations into the security of its test materials and the testing process (collectively "Test Security Investigations").
-You agree to cooperate with any Test Security Investigation.
+As part of its efforts to protect the fairness of the ACT exam and the integrity of ACT scores, ACT may conduct an investigation into the security of its test materials and the testing process ("Test Security Investigation"), and you agree to cooperate with any Test Security Investigation.
 ACT reserves the right to hold and not report scores pending the outcome of a Test Security Investigation.
-Test Security Investigations may produce evidence that calls into question the validity of individual examinee scores and causes ACT to initiate one or more Individual Score Reviews as outlined in Section 9, above.
-In other cases, Test Security Investigations may produce evidence that calls into question the validity of a group of examinee scores (e.g., all scores achieved from a specific room, school, or district on a specific test date) and results in ACT taking action under Section 11, above.
+Test Security Investigations may produce evidence that causes ACT to initiate one or more Individual Score Reviews as outlined in Section 9, above.
+In other cases, Test Security Investigations may produce evidence that calls into question a group of examinee scores (e.g., all scores achieved from a specific room, school, or district on a specific test date) and results in ACT taking action under Section 11, above.

-In addition to taking action regarding examinee scores, ACT may, in its sole discretion, decide as part of a Test Security Investigation that additional steps are appropriate, such as when prohibited behavior is or might be ongoing or rises to the level of an infringement of ACT's intellectual property rights or a criminal act (e.g., coordinated group efforts to steal and disseminate ACT's secure test content; activities involving someone else taking the test for another person or altering test responses; theft, disclosure of, or access to test content or responses to secure test questions; or other serious or potentially ongoing misconduct).
+In addition to taking action regarding examinee scores, ACT may, in its sole discretion, decide as part of a Test Security Investigation that additional steps are appropriate, such as when prohibited behavior is or might be ongoing or rises to the level of an infringement of ACT's intellectual property rights or a criminal act (e.g., coordinated group efforts to steal and disseminate ACT's secure test content; activities involving someone else taking the test for another person or altering test responses; theft of, disclosure of, or access to test content or responses to secure test questions; or other serious or potentially ongoing misconduct).
 Those additional steps may include, but are not limited to, the following: